ComFreek/logic-based-nlp-tableaux-machine/README.md

 Theorem prover and model generator for [first-order logic](https://en.wikipedia.org/wiki/First-order_logic).

-Implemented as an exercise for the course ["Logik-Basierte Sprachverarbeitung" (LBS)](https://kwarc.info/courses/lbs/) at the [Friedrich-Alexander University Erlangen-Nuremberg](https://www.fau.de/) in the winter term 2017/2018.
+Implemented as an exercise for the course ["Logik-Basierte Sprachverarbeitung" (LBS)](https://kwarc.info/courses/lbs/) by [Michael Kohlhase](https://kwarc.info/people/mkohlhase) at the [Friedrich-Alexander University Erlangen-Nuremberg](https://www.fau.eu/) in the winter term 2017/2018.

 Supported rules: